Since the age of fourteen, I was determined to be a great singer. But my pitch was bad, my tone was bad, and everyone

 I continued touring for years, always as the lead singer — still taking voice lessons with different teachers in different cities — still practicing tone, scales and trouble spots for an hour every night.

 At 25, I recorded my first album.
 When I gave it to a record producer that was a real mentor to me, he gave it a focused listen then said, “Derek, you’re just not a singer.
 You really need to stop trying.
 Admit you’re a songwriter, and find a real singer.”

 But I bounced away from that meeting unfazed.
 I knew I just had more work to do.
 I toured for three more years after that, always pushing, always practicing, always determined to be a great singer.

 At 28, I started noticing that my voice was getting good!
 I recorded a few new songs, and for the first time, I really liked the vocals!

 At twenty-nine, I had done it.
-After 15 years of practice, and about a thousand live shows, I was finally a good singer, at least by my own standards.
+After fifteen years of practice, and about a thousand live shows, I was finally a good singer, at least by my own standards.
 You can judge for yourself at sivers.org/music, where my old recordings are at the bottom, and new recordings are at the top.

 Someone who heard me for the first time said, “Singing is a gift you’re either born with or you’re not.
 You’re lucky.
 You were born with it!”

 I had to remember this story now because I’m spending most of my time doing new things I’m not good at.
 It’s overwhelming to feel so in awe of the people who seem to do it naturally.
-I’m just such a beginner.
-It may take me another 15 years, but I’m determined.
+I’m just a beginner.
+It may take me another fifteen years, but I’m determined.